Karrthik-Arya/Python_gamedev/README.md

 To make sure its been installed correctly open the python interpreter by runnning `python` or `python3` on the terminal depending on your version of python.
 Then try running `import pygame`.
 If it runs without any error then pygame is successfully installed.

+## Starting the Game Project
+Now to start building our game we will first make the pygame window where we will add the various elements of the game like ship or aliens, setup the background etc. You can go through this notebook to learn these things.